-Kodaikanal is one place I wish to travel to.
-Every visit of mine to this place was different and I had a unique experience.
-So, this time, I’ll be climbing uphill from Kumbakarai to Kodaikanal via the Vellagavi village, a trail that was formerly used to move goods during the British rule, passing through lush forests, passing by a waterfall, and passing through a secluded community.
-Moreover, nobody wears shoes in this community in the hills.
-Vellagavi, near Kodaika, is known for this.
+Kodaikanal is a destination I’d want to visit.
+Every time I visited this location, it was different, and I had a one-of-a-kind experience.
+So this time, I’ll be hiking upward from Kumbakarai to Kodaikanal through Vellagavi village, a path that was formerly used to transport goods under British control, going through lush forests, by a waterfall, and through a quiet settlement.
+Furthermore, no one wears shoes in this hillside settlement.
+Vellagavi, close to Kodaika, is well-known for this.

 Reaching Vallagavi village